TurBoss/blt/doc/treeview.rst

   pointer position.
 This is used to indicate that the columns should be auto-scrolled.

-*pathName* **column slide start** *colName x* Indicates that *colName* has possibly been selected for sliding.
+*pathName* **column slide start** *columnName x* Indicates that *columnName* has possibly been selected for sliding.
-  *ColName* may be a column name, index, or tag, but may not represent more than one column.  *X* is a screen coordinate relative to the widget's origin of the current pointer position.
+  *ColumnName* may be a column name, index, or tag, but may not represent more than one column.  *X* is a screen coordinate relative to the widget's origin of the current pointer position.
 It represents the anchor of the slide.
-If *colName* is moved more than 2/3 into the preceding or succeeding column, it exchanges position with that column.
-The x-coordinate is used with subsequent **column slide continue** operations to indicate how far *colName* has moved.
+If *columnName* is moved more than 2/3 into the preceding or succeeding column, it exchanges position with that column.
+  The x-coordinate is used with subsequent **column slide continue** operations to indicate how far *columnName* has moved.

 *pathName* **column slide stop**
   Stops moving the current column.
 The column is redrawn at its current